If you think PCI was challenging, wait till you get hit with GDPR!

 Are all types of personal data that you should not be storing, without proper protection.

 Much of the catalyst for the tightening of the EU’s laws is the concern over data breaches.
 In the US alone, there were over 3 Billion accounts in 2016 alone.
 To ensure compliance, penalties and fines can be as high as 20 million euros (US $23,521,000) or 4% of global turnover, whichever is greater.

 The Cost of a Breach is Going Up

 With the average cost of a data breach at over $7 Million1, you would think that more C-Level owners and operators would take data security more seriously.
 Sadly, many of them, must be dragged along or forced to take this subject seriously.
 Xennsoft itself, has had to threaten termination to more than one of its clients, just to get them to comply with new and existing rules.

-Xennsoft® has spent countless hours (well, it’s actually around 2,500 – but who’s counting) to become GDPR compliant.
-Working with companies such as TokenX and PCIonline, Xennsoft’s new X-Suite™ is ready!
-Ready for clients to collect, store, pass-through and use their customers data to levels equal to or above regulations enacted by US and UE regulators.
+Xennsoft® has spent countless hours (well, it’s actually around 2,500 – but who’s counting) GDPR compliance.
+Working with companies such as TokenX and PCIonline.
 To find out more about Xennsoft® systems, security and services, contact Trace Jensen at 801-233-8200 firstname.lastname@example.org

 - Ponemon Institute: 2016 Cost of Data Breach Study: United States; 2.
 Ponemon’s 2015 Global Cost of Cybercrime Study GDPR at Xennsoft